aymengan/ADA2017/project/README.md

 # Dataset
 List the dataset(s) you want to use, and some ideas on how do you expect to get, manage, process and enrich it/them.
 Show us you've read the docs and some examples, and you've a clear idea on what to expect.
 Discuss data size and format if relevant.
 As mentioned before, we will mostly use [DBLP-Citation-network V10](https://static.aminer.org/lab-datasets/citation/dblp.v10.zip) to get over 3 millions papers published between 2010 and 2017.
+Please find more details on the dataset [here](https://aminer.org/citation).
 The dataset contains files in JSON-format for each 1 million paper.
-Each entry in the file has the following structure
+Each entry in the file has the following structure:

 | Field Name | Field Type      | Description       | Example                                                                                                                                                           |
 |------------|-----------------|-------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------|